oracle-livelabs/database/tmm-run-sample-apps/adb-provision/adb-provision.md

    ![Create table](./images/sql-dept2.png)

-   This creates a database with the name `department_spring` and a table with the name `accounts`.
+   This creates a table with the name `accounts`.
 It also populates the accounts table with sample values.

 You may now **proceed to the next lab.**